brian-1989/VivaAir_Test/README.md

 ## Description

 This is an API designed to filter the information originated by Hacker News APIs.
 How is it done?.
-Hay dos fomar que se puede hacer:
+There are two ways to do this:
 1. from a browser the API URL is the following ```http://localhost:5000/api/v1```, at the end of the URL I can put the parameters or the range I want to see the latest Hacker News POSTs.
 Example:

 ![Browser](https://myfirstbucketbrian.s3.amazonaws.com/Browser.png)